 Natalia Shehadeh – Chief Compliance Officer at TechnipFMC in Houston

-TechnipFMC’s chief compliance officer in Houston, Natalia Shehadeh, led the oil and gas company towards its landmark foreign bribery settlement in 2019 over bribery in Brazil, Iraq and Nigeria.
+TechnipFMC’s chief compliance officer in Houston, Natalia Shehadeh, led the oil and gas company towards its landmark foreign bribery settlement in 2019 over bribery in Brazil and Iraq.
 The June settlement marked the first time that the US Department of Justice and Securities and Exchange Commission were able to settle a case together with a trio of Brazil’s enforcement agencies: the Office of the Comptroller General (CGU), Federal Prosecution Service (MPF) and the Office of the Attorney General (AGU).
 Shehadeh, who joined the company in April last year, helped it combine its compliance culture following Technip’s 2017 merger with FMC.
 Perhaps the greatest indication of the quality of Shehadeh’s work was the US government’s decision to not impose a monitor, even though the company was a recidivist.

 Registration for the awards is now open.
 The awards ceremony will be held after GIR Live Sanctions, Export Control and National Security, also on 24 October.